freenas/freenas-docs/userguide/sharing.rst

    Creating an Unauthenticated SMB Share

-The new share will appear in
+The new share appears in
 :menuselection:`Sharing --> Windows (SMB) Shares`.

 Users can now access the share from any SMB client and will not be